-- \$5.2 million for a new Community Center and summer camp headquarters in City Park: - \$7.5 million for aquatic facility upgrades at the PC MARC, including a new leisure pool, lap pool, and spa; - \$8.5 million toward bus stop improvements, including additional shelters and ADA improvements; - \$9.4 million for the Homestake roadway and multi-use path and sidewalk improvements; - \$10 million in targeted funding for multi-use projects that will enhance Council goals of housing, transportation, and community connectivity; - \$15 million for a Park & Ride near the intersection of S.R.
+- \$5.2 million for a new Community Center and summer camp headquarters in City Park; - \$7.5 million for aquatic facility upgrades at the PC MARC, including a new leisure pool, lap pool, and spa; - \$8.5 million toward bus stop improvements, including additional shelters and ADA improvements; - \$9.4 million for the Homestake roadway and multi-use path and sidewalk improvements; - \$10 million in targeted funding for multi-use community projects with affordable housing; - \$15 million for a Park & Ride near the intersection of S.R.
 248 and U.S. 40 to further ease traffic congestion along this corridor; - \$3.5 million to underground Rocky Mountain Power transmission lines leading into the Bonanza Park area; and - \$2.5 million for bike and pedestrian pathway improvements in the Thaynes Canyon/Three Kings area to enhance residents' quality of life.